rf-peixoto/Studies/Code/Browser Extensions/domain_collector/README.md

-# Internet Metrics — Domain Feed
+# Domain Collector

-Personal internet usage tracker.
 Collects domains from all pages you visit in Firefox and exposes them as a local JSON feed for processing scripts.

 ## Architecture